 JW Marriott Desert Ridge

 When spending the day outside in Phoenix, wear sunscreen (and re-apply), bring sunglasses, wear a hat, drink plenty of water, and bring lip balm, it is always hotter than you think.

 I hope you enjoyed my suggestions for fun family activities in the Phoenix area.
-I may live in Chicago, but Phoenix will always be my home.
-Do you have any favorite restaurants or attractions you would add to the list?
+I may live in Dallas, but Phoenix will always be my home.